xrrocha/word-scrambler/README.md

 is also true of the `WORD_REGEX` value.

-Functions `scrambleWords` and `main`, as well as value `WORD_REGEX`, belong to their enclosing `wscrambler` _package_ and are referred to like thus:
+Functions `scrambleWords` and `main`, as well as value `WORD_REGEX`, belong to their enclosing `wscrambler` _package_ and, if not imported, can be referred to like this:

 ```kotlin
 wscrambler.scrambleWords("Hey there!")
 ```

-In general, a Kotlin package can directly contain values, variables, functions, objects, classes, annotations; the entire zoo.
+In general, a Kotlin package can directly contain objects, values, variables, functions, classes, and annotations; the entire zoo!

 Executable statements are _not_ allowed inside packages, though.
 They can only appear inside functions.

-### Whaddaya Mean "Objects"?
+### Kotlin Objects

-We've mentioned "objects" twice above.
+We've mentioned "objects" above.
 What on Earth is a Kotlin _object_?

-A Kotlin object is a singleton instance that may (or may not) extend a class, implement interfaces and have internal members.
+A Kotlin object is a singleton instance that may (or may not) extend a class, implement interfaces, and have internal members.

 In our example (and for the sake of simplicity) the `WORD_REGEX` value and the `scrambleWords` function belong directly to their enclosing package